 The tension between the two countries is nothing new – their mutual dislike goes back to the days of the Ottoman Empire.
 While a military conflict is not likely to arise between Turkey and Saudi Arabia, this new development will place more strain on the relationship, further complicating the already difficult situation in the Middle East.

 But what about the U.S. alliance with Saudi Arabia?
 While it has long been apparent that common values are not shared by all American allies, can we still remain partners when journalists go missing, presumed murdered?
 The right to a free press is the base upon which the people’s relationship with the government rests.
-If a partner nation is willing to kill a reporter who criticizes the government, perhaps it is time to re-examine this not-so-special relationship.We value your comments!
-Please weigh in on our comment section below.
+If a partner nation is willing to kill a reporter who criticizes the government, perhaps it is time to re-examine this not-so-special relationship.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com